owlbarn/tutorial/book/algodiff/README.md

 ## Introduction

+Introductory examples: speed and thermal field --> definition/format of derivative and gradient.
+(Ref: Feynman lecture)

 Computing derivatives (differentiation) is crucial in many scientific related fields: find maximum or minimum values using gradient descent (see later chapter);
 ODE (see later chapter);